2e0byo/bing-bong/README.md

 }
 ```

-should this packet not be recieved , the button SHALL enter the
+should this packet not be recieved, the button SHALL enter the
 error state.
 Likewise should no response be recieved after retries to the ring
 event, the button SHALL enter the error state.
 This state SHALL be communicated
 to the user by some signal unique to it, for instance a loud siren, glowing red